 Food & Kitchen

 For many, a fancy Valentine’s Day dinner at a romantic restaurant will be off the table this year, but making a meal at home can still be very sweet — especially if you use a meal-kit delivery service like Blue Apron, which will surely be a welcome change from your typical pandemic meals.

 Your foodie significant other will love a chance to order from some of the country’s best restaurants (no matter where they are).

 For the valentine who would actually enjoy grocery shopping together before cooking dinner for a date night at home.

-If you couldn’t plan a romantic getaway for this Valentine’s Day, a gift card for Airbnb would show your commitment to vacationing together when this is all over.
+If you couldn’t plan a romantic getaway for this Valentine’s Day, an Airbnb gift card would show your commitment to vacationing together when this is all over.

-For when you’re really, truly at a loss for what to give, an Amazon gift card would let your valentine choose from practically limitless options (including, we should note, many of the other gift cards on this list).
+When you’re really, truly at a loss for what to give, an Amazon gift card will let your valentine choose from practically limitless options (including, we should note, many of the other gift cards on this list).